stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 Version 20.0.2 is a security fix.
 It solves CVE-2024-4367.
 I strongly recommend updating to the latest version of ngx-extended-pdf-viewer as soon as possible, or to version 20.0.2 as a minimum.
 Older versions contain a bug allowing malicious PDF files to run arbitrary code.
 Kudos go to GitHub users ScratchPDX and Deepak Shakya to tell me about it, so I could provide a hotfix during my vacations.

+## Sneak preview to version 21.0.0

+If everything goes according to the plan - which is not 100% guaranteed - version 21 is going to

+- get rid of RxJS
+- to stop polluting the global namespace
+- and it's going to move the code loading the huge JavaScript files to a service.
+So the viewer doesn't have to reload the JavaScript files every time you destroy the viewer and open a new one.
+It seems many people do that, so this is going to improve performance considerably.

-## What's new in Version 20.5.0?
+## What's new in version 20.5.0?

 Basically, version 20.5.0 updates to pdf.js 4.3 and solves some memory leak issues.
-At the moment these versions are alpha versions because I believe it's time for thorough testing.
-Solving memory leaks is always a challenge, so I don't want to do it in a rush.

-Please don't update your production code to the alpha versions - they are meant for testing.
-If you want to help me to keep the quality of the library high, go for the alpha versions and report bugs if you find them.
-Otherwise, please stick to version 20.2.x for a short while.
+However, that turned out to be a major task, involving a major rewrite of the initialization of the library.

 Breaking changes:

+- I've modified the way the application initializes.
+It's unlikely you notice this, but if you rely on `window.PDFViewerApplication` to be available early, you might see errors.
+Starting with version 20.5.0, the recommended approach is to listen to the signal `PDFNotificationService.onPDFJSInitSignal()`.
+When the viewer is initialized, the signal fires and sends the references to `PDFViewerApplication` and a few other resources.
+After receiving this signal, you can safely use the `PDFViewerApplication` sent by the signal.
+When the viewer is destroy, the signal fires again, this time sending `undefined` to indicate you must stop using `PDFViewerApplication`.
+The next time the viewer initializes, the signal fires again, this time passing the reference to the new instance of `PDFViewerApplication`.
 - The +/- zoom buttons now have a different id.
 I've renamed them after observing these buttons always triggered two events, on triggered by pdf.js, the other by ngx-extended-pdf-viewer.
 If you rely on the id for some reason, that might be a breaking change.
 - If you want to use `ngxConsoleFilter`, now you have to register it later.
 You can safely register the method when `PDFNotificationService.onPDFJSInit` is fired.
 However, this event is subject to change, too - if everything goes according to plan, version 21 is going to replace this `Observable` by a `Signal`.

-## What's new in Version 20?
+## What's new in version 20?

 Version 20.2.0 fixes a few bugs in PDF files with forms.
 Now checkboxes always show the value stored in the PDF files (unless overwritten by `(formDataChange)´), and text fields always show the value sent by `[formData]` even if there's a pre-formatted value in the PDF file.
 The bug fix might break your application if you rely on the error.
 I don't consider this a breaking change, but even so, I've increase the minor version number to make you aware of potential problems.